js2xxx/owned-pin/README.md

 # Owned Pin

-This crate deals with data which is owned by some entity but (maybe) immovable in memory.
+This crate deals with data that is owned by some entity but (maybe) immovable in memory.
 It is inspired by R-value references in C++.

 See [the documentation](https://docs.rs/owned-pin/) for more information.